JimmyKenMerchant/raspi_pico/README.md

 #### pedal_looper

 * Executables, "pedal_looper" is a multi-track recording tool for approx. 29 seconds.
 ADC0 is for the audio input, ADC1 is for the level of the output and recording.
 GPIO14 acts as the button-1, and GPIO15 acts as the button-2, i.e., push for the low state, and release for the high state.
 On the first power-on, the pedal erases data in the region of the external flash memory for recording (blinking GPIO12 during erasing data in default).
 Hold the button-1 for two seconds also erases all data.
 After erasing data, the status of the pedal goes on pending.
 After power-on, the pedal also goes on pending.
 Push the button-2 to release from pending, and play existing sound tracks.
 Push the button-2 again to record a new track with existing tracks from the start (turning on GPIO 12 during recording in default).
 To stop recording, push the button-2, then the pedal starts to play tracks that the new track is added.
 To back to pending, push the button-1 (during recording, the button-1 isn't functioned).
 By backing to pending, the time to rewind is also reset.
 Note that the space for 29 seconds in the external flash memory can be allocated by storing the instruction code to SRAM on booting.
 The space in the flash memory is iteratively rewritten for recording.
 By attaching a microphone, this pedal would be a multi-track voice memo.
 Even in 2021, this voice memo can be a local media in a real community.

+### QSPI Flash

+* This is a test for reading and writing data from/into the external flash chip.
+The code of procedures to access the chip is included in the ROM of RP2040.
+The peripheral to access is SSI in XIP block (see the page 586 to 625 of RP2040 Datasheet).
+Contributed descriptions in RP2040 Datasheet also helps to know the system of XIP.

 ## Technical Notes